lrspeiser/DensityDependentMetricModel/README.md

 To prevent unphysical behavior, we impose ξ_max = 5 as an upper bound.

+While our formulation adopts a phenomenological approach, the geometric modification ξ(ρ)g<sub>μν</sub> can be interpreted in several theoretical contexts.
+Most directly, it corresponds to a density-dependent rescaling of the metric, drawing parallels to Weyl’s conformal geometry and effective gravitational permeability in emergent gravity.
+Alternatively, ξ(ρ) may be viewed as a local modification to the Einstein-Hilbert action via a running gravitational coupling G(ρ) = Gξ(ρ), inspired by renormalization-group flow in gauge theories.
+A full derivation of the field equations from a consistent action principle remains a compelling direction for future work and may require auxiliary scalar fields or quantum effective action techniques.

 ![Enhancement factor ξ(ρ) as function of density](figures/xi_vs_density.png) *Figure 1: Enhancement factor ξ(ρ) as function of density, showing transition from ξ ≈ 1 at Solar System densities to ξ ≈ 2.8 at galactic outskirts*